Caritas Youth

 José and María

-José María: Being a volunteer is about stepping outside of yourself, cultivating empathy and understanding.
+José María: Being a volunteer means stepping outside of yourself, cultivating empathy and understanding.
 Society isn’t aware of all the help that’s needed and that we can give.
-María: I wasn’t aware of everything I could give.
+María: I wasn’t aware of all that I could give.
 What could I possibly contribute, me, who’s only 19?
 And unexpectedly, they’ve taught me how to listen.

 Samuel and José

 Samuel.
-It’s the least we can ask of a generation of young people with so many advantages.
+It’s the least we can ask of our generation – considering our many advantages.
 José.
-Life on the verge of social exclusion is very hard.
+Life close to social exclusion is very hard.
 You can’t imagine how hard it is until you listen to them.
-And the beautiful thing is seeing that when their dignity is recognized, they are able to overcome the difficulties they face.
+And the beauty of seeing when you acknowledge their dignity that they are capable of overcoming the difficulties they face.

 Rodrigo and Lorea